• Skip to primary navigation

 Tomahawk Shades

-And instead of being movie star-approved like most of Luxottica’s brands (nothing wrong with that though), Tomahawk works with pro athletes, like two-time Super Bowl champ Chris Hogan.
-There’s a genuine focus on practicality, functionality, and efficiency, on top of style.
+Tomahawk may not have movie star approval like most of Luxottica’s brands (nothing wrong with that, though).
+But, the brand works with pro athletes, like two-time Super Bowl champ Chris Hogan.

-One of their major best-sellers are the matte black Neuralyzers.
-They’re an understated take on the classic Wayfarer design, and are versatile enough for most, if not all, guys.
+They’re an understated take on the classic Wayfarer design and are versatile enough for most if not all, guys.
 In that sense, they represent the Tomahawk brand overall.
-They’re equipped with smoke-colored lenses with UV400 protection.
+Tomahawk equips this style with smoke-colored lenses with UV400 protection.

 Randolph Engineering